No. 1 Alabama looking for 6th title under Saban vs. Ohio St

 The top-ranked Tide (12-0) are set to face No. 3 Ohio State (7-0) on Monday for the College Football Playoff championship in search of their sixth national title with Saban as coach.

-The final game of this taxing and strange season played through the coronavirus pandemic is on schedule to take place at Hard Rock Stadium, home of the NFL’s Miami Dolphins, as planned.
+The final game of this taxing and strange season played through the coronavirus pandemic is on schedule to take place at Hard Rock Stadium, home of the NFL’s Miami Dolphins, with 16,000 fans in attendance as planned.
 Because of COVID-19, which caused the postponement or cancelation of nearly 130 games, nothing has been guaranteed this season.
 But Alabama arrived in South Florida on Friday and Ohio State got to town Saturday.

 The usual day-before-the-championship-game news conference with the coaches was held Sunday morning via Zoom.
 No sharing of a stage, posing with the trophy and staged handshakes this year.